 Sure, pumpkin goes well with chocolate, pecans, and walnuts.
 You can add half a cup of chocolate chips or nuts to the batter and bake as normal.

 These muffins are denser than a typical cupcake.
-Plus they already have a delicious spiced streusel topping, it would be unnecessary to add frosting.
-If you want cupcakes, just make these pumpkin cupcakes instead.
+Plus they already have a delicious spiced streusel topping, so it would be unnecessary to add frosting.
+If you want cupcakes, try these pumpkin cupcakes instead.

 📖 Recipe card